jreijn/jreijn.github.com/_posts/2024-12-03-aws-reinvent-day-1.md

 ![/assets/2024/reinvent/terraform.jpeg](/assets/2024/reinvent/systems-manager.jpeg)

+### Taking a short break

-After this session I took a bit of a breather and went to the AWS Community Hub and met [Johannes Koch](https://aws.amazon.com/developer/community/heroes/johannes-koch/), [Julian Wood](https://x.com/julian_wood), [Ran Isenberg](https://www.ranthebuilder.cloud), [Raphael Manke](https://x.com/raphaelmanke) and [Faye Ellis](https://aws.amazon.com/developer/community/heroes/faye-ellis/) in person.
-It’s always great to meet people you follow or converse with online.
+After this session I took a bit of a breather and went to the AWS Community Hub.
+The Community Hub is a dedicated spot for AWS Community Builders, AWS Heroes and AWS Community Leaders to take a step back and relax.
+At the Community Hub I got to meet [Johannes Koch](https://aws.amazon.com/developer/community/heroes/johannes-koch/), [Julian Wood](https://x.com/julian_wood), [Ran Isenberg](https://www.ranthebuilder.cloud), [Raphael Manke](https://x.com/raphaelmanke) and [Faye Ellis](https://aws.amazon.com/developer/community/heroes/faye-ellis/) in person.
+It's always great to meet people you follow or converse with online.

 ### SVS401 - Best practices for Serverless developers with Ran Isenberg and Julian Wood